Aoliva96/code-quiz/README.md

 ## Solution

-I rectified the above problems in the following way:
+I addressed the above requirements in the following way:

-- ( list actions taken to solve above problem. )
+- Built custom HTML & CSS to match the client's mockup.
--
+- Developed JS functionality for the timer, DOM manipulation, and handling the user's final score.
--
+- Developed JS functionality for saving the user's initials and score to localStorage, and updating the persistent leaderboard.

 See below for a screenshot of the project.